 Wireless IoT sensors are distributed throughout the facility to provide real-time visibility into heat levels and troublesome hotspots/cold spots.
 Information is gathered and stored continuously, generating valuable data for future analysis.

 Sophisticated machine learning algorithms use data gathered by the monitoring system to automatically adjust cooling resources to match the current heat load.
 Changes are made constantly and in real-time, with no need for manual intervention.

 Powerful AI technology combs through monitoring system data to produce actionable insights.
 Interactions between cooling resources and heat load can be identified quickly, and airflow modeled to reflect ongoing trends.

 Although Vigilent’s system is largely automated, there are often cases where human intervention is required.
 In these situations, the system can issue alerts to data center personnel the moment a problem emerges to ensure a speedy response for continuous uptime.
 These events are commonly caused by added/removed IT equipment, a failure in the cooling unit which reduced efficiency, or an item that was left near racks that is inhibiting airflow to the servers.

 Results and Plans for Expansion

-After implementing Vigilent’s integrated solution in Evoque’s Lisle, IL facility just outside of Chicago, the results quickly proved the value of handing cooling infrastructure management over to a sophisticated DCIM system.
+After BGIS implemented Vigilent’s integrated solution in Evoque’s Lisle, IL facility just outside of Chicago, the results quickly proved the value of handing cooling control management over to a sophisticated AI system.